harpoonlobotomy/harpoonlobotomy.github.io/Scripts/lsmg_parsing/readme.md

 **Challenges:**
 - The file resembles XML but is malformed and deeply nested.
-- Single nodes can span hundreds of lines.
+- Single nodes can span many hundreds of lines.
 - Requires manual nesting compression and block recognition.

 **Outcome:**
-- Each logical block (e.g. one node, or a connection) is compressed into a small number of lines.
+- Each logical block (e.g. one node, or one to/from connection) is compressed into a small number of lines, isolated from the nesting.
 - Output is a cleaned-up list of blocks ready for parsing.

 ---